syntax-tm/SteamAchievementManager/README.md

 ![](./resources/SAM_projects_white.svg#gh-dark-mode-only)
 ![](./resources/SAM_projects_black.svg#gh-light-mode-only)

-`SAM` and `SAM.Manager` are the two application projects that create an executable. `SAM` is the executable that will display your Steam library and let you select an app (game) to manage.
-When the manager is started, it's passed an ID for a Steam app after which it initializes the Steam API client with that AppID just like any game on Steam would.
-Steam will show you as in-game, record your play time, and you can earn trading cards (if you have drops left).
+`SAM` and `SAM.Console` (_WIP_) are the two application projects that create an executable. `SAM` is the executable that will display your Steam library and let you select an app (game) to manage.
+When managing a game, the app ID is passed as an argument to `SAM.exe` and it initializes the Steam API client with that AppID the same way that normal games would.
+Steam will show you as in-game, record your play time, and you can earn trading cards (assuming of course you have drops left).

-The reason why there's two executables is because the manager (`SAM.Manager`) needs to be in its own process anyways in order to actually manage the achievements and stats.
-Once a process is registered with the Steam client it's not possible to re-initialize the Client with a different AppID.
-Steam will also treat you as in-game until that Process and any child Processes have exited.

 Both `SAM.API` and `SAM.Core` are libraries (`*.dll`).
 As its name suggests, `SAM.API` contains the native Steam API wrappers. `SAM.Core` is referenced by both executable projects (more on these later) and allows them to both use the same types, resources, etc. without having to duplicate code.